 Hiking around the lake

-In the beginning, the lake and its surroundings became so popular because it also functioned as a climatic health resort and is still visited by many people due to the influence of the mountain air and medicinal waters.
+In the beginning, the lake and its surroundings became popular because it also functioned as a climatic health resort and is still visited by many due to the influence of the mountain air and medicinal waters.

 - Length of ski slopes: 8.3 km